 Payload of the connection request message that will be used on the server-side to determine if the client is approved or not.
 The connetion data is completely optional and the connection approval process can be used to simply assign player's unique prefabs, other than the default, as well as facilitates the ability to spawn players at various locations (without requiring the client to send any form of connection data).

-Netcode uses a callback system in order to allow for external validation.
+Netcode uses a callback system to allow for external validation.
 For example, you might have a steam authentication ticket sent as the

-ConnectionData that you want to validate against steams servers.
-This can take some time.
-If you don't call the callback method within the time specified in the
+ConnectionData that you want to validate against steam servers.
+This can take some time, so you will want to set the

 If connection approval is enabled.
 Any messages sent before a connection is setup are silently ignored.

-A man in the middle attack can be done.
-It is strongly suggested to not send authentication tokens such as steam tickets or user passwords over connection approval.
+A man in the middle attack can be done. it's strongly suggested to not send authentication tokens such as steam tickets or user passwords over connection approval.